Blady-Com/gnoga/docs/user_guide.md

 1. The application code written in Ada using the Gnoga framework and tools
 2. The communication layer
-3. The GUI rendering surface, an HTML 5 compliant browser or an embedded widget.
+3. The GUI rendering surface, an HTML 5 compliant browser or an embedded widget for native platform development.

-The communication layer is not passive as in typical web programming using http and perhaps Ajax calls to simulate a live active connection.
-It is rather an active connection using HTML5 websockets or direct access at the API level to an embedded widget.
+The communication layer is not passive as in typical web programming using http no does is it using Ajax calls to simulate a live active connection.
+It is rather an active open connection using HTML5 websockets or direct access at the API level to an embedded widget.

-Since the communication layer is always active there is a stateful constant connection to the rendering surface as there is in traditional desktop GUI development even if the rendering surface is a remote HTML 5 compliant browser.
+Since the communication layer is always active there is a stateful constant connection to the rendering surface as there is in traditional desktop GUI development even if the rendering surface is a remote browser.

 The idea of using publishing technologies to display a GUI is not new.
 Next used Postscript, Mac OS X PDF and Gnoga uses HTML 5.